Skip to main content

 That’s it! 🎉

 You now have a working resource plan in Float!
-Add more people and project details, and explore how those changes impact your Schedule.
+Add more people and project details, and explore how those changes affect your team in real time.

 If you need additional guidance, explore related articles in the Help Center or reach out to our Support team at support@float.com.
 We are here to help every step of the way!